marijnh/Eloquent-JavaScript/11_async.md

 distance in its `neighbors` property.
-To check which of those are currently reachable, you could write a function that tries to send a `"ping"` request (a request that simply asks for a response) to each of them, and see which ones come back.
+To check which of those are currently reachable, you could write a function that tries to send a `"ping"` request (a request that simply asks for a response) to each of them and see which ones come back.

 {{index "Promise.all function"}}

 When working with collections of promises running at the same time, the `Promise.all` function can be useful.
-It returns a promise that waits for all of the promises in the array to resolve, and then resolves to an array of the values that these promises produced (in the same order as the original array).
+It returns a promise that waits for all of the promises in the array to resolve and then resolves to an array of the values that these promises produced (in the same order as the original array).
 If any promise is rejected, the result of `Promise.all` is itself rejected.